ibexa/documentation-developer/docs/guide/search/solr.md

 To do this effectively, you first need to understand how the data is indexed with the Solr search engine.
 Solr uses [documents](https://lucene.apache.org/solr/guide/7_7/overview-of-documents-fields-and-schema-design.html#how-solr-sees-the-world) as a unit of data that is indexed.
 Documents are indexed per translation, as content blocks.
 A block is a nested document structure.
-When used in [[= product_name_oss =]], a parent document represents content, and Locations are indexed as child documents of the Content item.
+When used in [[= product_name =]], a parent document represents content, and Locations are indexed as child documents of the Content item.
 To avoid duplication, full-text data is indexed on the Content document only.
 Knowing this, you have the option to index additional data on:

 - all block documents (meaning content and its Locations, all translations)